Earlier this week, Apple

 These changes didn’t exactly warrant a “5th generation” designation—Apple didn’t even change the model number of the 60GB model, and the new 20GB model is really just a smaller-capacity 30GB iPod photo—but they’re still significant in that they bring high-end-line features at standard-line prices: These “new” iPods easily represent the best iPod values yet.
 (See our “

-” from earlier this week for an in-depth look at the changes made across the line and to the 20GB model in particular.)
+first look ” from earlier this week for an in-depth look at the changes made across the line and to the 20GB model in particular.)

 Photo features, monochrome price